MosaabMuhammed/1-Basic-laravel-/readme.md

 ## Basic Website

-- This sites includes working with Routes, Controllers, Migrations, and Views.
+- This sites includes working with Routes, Controllers, Migrations, Views, and Laravel Collective!
 - Also includes some tricks to handle showing the data from the database into the views.
 - Make Sure to check it out!